dzhoz0/a13-wiki/docs/Criticisms/ThanhHaremCritic.md

 This indicates that he can have a huge ammount of members in his harem, but yet this is not sure and partially correct from completely stranger.

 </s>

+## Small indications
+These will contain indications that it is too small to talk about, but it is better to list it out.